April Fools’ Day Famous Hoaxes

 April Fools’ Day in the EFL classroom

-April Fools’ Day jokes are normally practical jokes when played on someone in our own lives, while on a national scale it is normally a hoax news story.
+April Fools’ pranks are normally practical jokes when played on someone in our own life, while on a national scale it is normally a hoax news story.

-In order to create an EFL lesson in relation to April Fools’ Day, why not formulate some comprehension exercises using some famous hoax stories?
+In order to create an EFL lesson for April Fools’ Day, why not formulate some comprehension exercises using some famous hoax stories?
 Students can then answer questions about the hoax.

 The Burger King story could have a number of key comprehension questions, such as: